Cortisol: What Foods Trigger Cortisol?

 1. Choose Nourishing, Grounding Foods

-- Protein-rich foods like legumes, tofu, eggs, or fish
+- Protein-rich foods such as fish, eggs, legumes, or tofu

 2. Prioritise Morning Light